EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ## Creating users

 With that configuration out of the way, we can now write some code to create new user accounts.
-To keep things simple, we'll add a new `UsersController` to our project that will expose a new endpoint that offers that funcitonality.
+To keep things simple, we'll add a new `UsersController` to our project that will expose a new endpoint that offers that functionality.

 Let's start with this in `VehicleQuotes/Controllers/UsersController.cs`: